Lotus silk

 Lotus silk (ပိုးကြာချည် or ကြာချည်, lit. 'lotus thread') is a type of textile produced using delicate lotus stem fibers.
-The fabric first originated in Myanmar (Burma), and is now also woven by smaller-scale cottage industries in Vietnam.
+The fabric first originated in Myanmar (Burma) and is now largely produced in Siem Reap, Cambodia.

+Some small cottage workshops start experimenting in Vietnam and India as well.
 Due to the complexity and labor-intensive nature of weaving lotus fibers, lotus silk is considered one of the most expensive fabrics in the world.
-Burmese lotus silk uses fibres from a specific variety of lotus called padonma kya (ပဒုမ္မာကြာ), which produces large, fragrant pink flowers.
+Lotus silk uses fibres from a specific variety of lotus called padonma kya (ပဒုမ္မာကြာ), which produces large, fragrant pink flowers.

 Lotus sources

 In Myanmar, lotus stems are sourced from lakes throughout Myanmar, including Shan State's Inle Lake, Sunye Lake in Mandalay Region's Sintkaing Township; Inma Lake in Bago Region's Thegon Township; Wetthe and Salin Natural Lakes in Magway Region's Salin Township; and Kandaunggyi Lake in Sagaing Region's Taze Township.

+In Cambodia, most of lotus stems are collected from the edge of the Tonle Sap lake in Siem Reap.

 In Vietnam, lotus stems are sourced from the large lakes of Hanoi.